 Unlike its Folkstyle (collegiate, high school) wrestling counterpart, freestyle wrestling encourages explosive non-stop action.
 Freestyle wrestling matches are structured into two three minute periods.
 A freestyle wrestler wins the match if he has higher total points of both periods or pins his opponent at any point during the match.

-Points awarded in Freestyle Wrestling are by revised FILA rules (May 2013):
+Points awarded in Freestyle Wrestling are by revised UWW rules (January 2014):

 Out of Bounds (border points) = 1 point